MehdiK/www.mehdi-khalili.com/src/documents/posts/2014-02-22-never-judge-a-programmer-by-their-commit-history.html.md

 --- cson
 title: "Never judge a programmer by their commit history"
 metaTitle: "Never judge a programmer by their commit history"
 description: "Never judge a programmer by their commit history.
-No matter how good a programmer you are, there are times you're going to do a crappy work."
+No matter how good a programmer you are, there are times you're going to do a crappy work"
-revised: "2014-02-20"
+revised: "2014-02-22"
-date: "2014-02-20"
+date: "2014-02-22"
 tags: ["Notes","Rants"]

 ---